ntk148v/lets-go/README.md

 Otherwise ok is set to False.
 In that case the channel was closed and the value received is a zero value of the channel's type.
 ```

+## 8. Communication

+* Building blocks in Go for communcating with the outside world (fiels, directories, networking and executing other programs).
+* Central to Go's I/O are the interfaces `io.Reader` and `io.Writer`.